 What options do I have for payment?

-The most common method of payment is PayPal via our website but we also accept credit cards (via our invoice), wire transfers (bank transfer), institutional purchase orders, and checks.
+We accept most credit cards and PayPal.
+We also accept wire transfers (bank transfer), institutional purchase orders, and checks.

 Are the simulators marked or labeled when I receive them?